 It becomes the duty of virtual faculty to create an environment in the virtual classroom that allows all students to be forthcoming with their doubts and queries.

-This requires a lot of patience on the part of faculty since doubt-solving over the internet is considerably more difficult due to communication barriers; it nevertheless remains a cornerstone of effective learning in higher education.
+This requires a lot of patience on the part of faculty since doubt-solving over the Internet is considerably more difficult due to communication barriers; nevertheless remains a cornerstone of effective learning in higher education.

 3. Ensure structured learning